-We register complementary health practitioners from the following fifteen professions:
+We register complementary health practitioners from the following sixteen professions:

 The Alexander Technique works through assisting a person to improve the perception of their posture and movement.
 This may result in a better understanding of their balance and coordination, helping to improve functioning and their reactions to stimuli.